junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-212.
 - 2021-12-08 — The title of the measure was amended.
 Agreed to without objection.
 - 2021-12-09 — Received in the Senate.
+- 2022-05-25 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.